Between Thoughts of You

 To read an excerpt, go here.
 This novel was inspired by many days in Hawaii and in Tuscany.
 I'm excited to hear your thoughts!
 L x

-"In her debut novel, Between Thoughts of You, Laura K. Roe reveals an intimate portrait of regret and longing-for love, forgiveness, and understanding.
+"In her novel, Between Thoughts of You, Laura K. Roe reveals an intimate portrait of regret and longing-for love, forgiveness, and understanding.
 As readers, we share the intimacy of secrets held soul deep, like buried treasure.
 This is a delicious read with compassion and cultural dexterity." ~ Patricia Crisafulli, best selling author and publisher of Faith, Hope, & Fiction magazine.

 An Excerpt: Chapter 1

 Experts say the odds of a person being struck by lightning are one in three thousand.
 However, a certain type of lightning strikes many at least once in a lifetime, more if they're lucky.

 It was 11:15 a.m.
 Melody Rigby was standing in line outside the registration building, wiping sweat from her now curling hair.
 She wasn't used to the North Carolina heat and humidity.

 As she watched a stranger, she was simultaneously shocked and excited by how her body responded.
 Her heart drummed in her ears, like a persistent train, chugging closer.
 The electric pull was intense.
 She yearned to know this man.
 She wanted to smell him.

 Her hands were sweating.
 Melody needed to take off her gloves—idiotic university dress code for girls.
 Her legs itched from the sweat dripping through her scratchy knee socks that were now sliding down her skinny calves.
 She felt like an idiot.
 Half-moon stains emerged underneath the armpits of her pink, long-sleeved, silk blouse.
 Her throat was dry.